 Step One: Read the specific advice below

 High performers want to see how their work is going to impact themselves and the business in equal measure.
-Start by writing out what you think are the main benefits of working at Fife Creamery, and make it specific to you.
-Or, survey your staff and ask them what they think is the biggest benefit to working at the company.
+Start by writing out what you think are the main benefits of working at X, and make it specific to you.
+Or, survey your staff and ask them what they think is the biggest benefit of working in the business.

 For example, as a headline on your career page:

-“From Graeme Simpson, Managing Director: We surveyed our staff, and they said the biggest benefit to working at Fife Creamery was the culture of continuous learning.
-They feel it keeps them interested and challenged.”
+“From Stephen Nicol, Managing Director: We surveyed our employees, and they said the biggest benefit to working at X was the culture of continuous learning.
+They felt it kept them interested and challenged.”

 Step Two: Reserve a free 25-minute strategy session to discuss how we can help you further

-Schedule a free, no-obligation strategy session with me personally and I will walk you through a clear plan of action for solving these critical issues and growing your business.
+Schedule a free strategy session with me and I will walk you through a clear plan of action for solving these critical issues and growing your business.